mattermost/docs/source/comply/export-mattermost-channel-data.rst

 Usage
 ------

+You need to be a Mattermost system admin to export channel data.

 Use the ``/export`` slash command in a channel to export the current channel's message data into a CSV-formatted file.

-..
-Engineering questions: who can run this slash command -- admins only? what data is/isn't included?
-Is the admin prompted to download the CSV file?

 Get help
 --------